|The Directors are pleased to present their Report on the business and

 accounts of the subsidiary companies and detailed information will be

 made available to the members upon receipt of request from them.
 The

-summary of key financials of the Company's subsidiaries, as provided
+summary of key financials of the Company's subsidiaries, as provided in

-available on Company's website www.teamhgs.com.
+Company's website www.teamhgs.com.

 Particulars of employees as required under Section 217(2A) of the